node-red/node-red.github.io/docs/hardware/beagleboneblack.md

 run Node-RED in the console when not logged in.

     $ opkg install screen

 #### Installing Node-RED

 Follow the normal [installation instructions](../getting-started/installation.html) to install Node-RED, and after doing so return here.

 <b>Note:</b> If you intend to use git to install Node-RED then do the following
 (in order to prevent the old version of git on beaglebone stopping you from downloading).

     $ git config --global http.sslverify false
     $ git clone https://github.com/node-red/node-red.git
     $ cd node-red
     $ npm install --production

 #### Configuring Node-RED

 #### BBB specific nodes

 There are some great BBB specific nodes now available in our Node-red-nodes project on Github - https://github.com/node-red/node-red-nodes/tree/master/hardware/BBB - kudos to Max.
+The easiest way to install them is direct from npm

+    cd node-red
+    npm install node-red-node-beaglebone

 Also for experts, the `bonescript` module can be made available for use in Function nodes.

 To do this, update `settings.js` to add the `bonescript` module to the Function global context:

-    //functionGlobalContext: { }
-    functionGlobalContext: { bonescript:require('bonescript') }
+    functionGlobalContext: {
+        bonescript:require('bonescript')
+    }

 The module is then available to any functions you write as `context.global.bonescript`.